 Criminal Conviction of Domestic Violence

-- Third Degree Felony, domestic violence conviction twice within a twelve month period involving violence against a family member, two to ten years in a state prison and a $10,000 fine.
+- Third Degree Felony, domestic violence conviction twice within a twelve-month period involving violence against a family member, two to ten years in state prison, and a $10,000 fine.

 - First Degree Felony, domestic violence charge involves weapons or serious bodily harm, five to ninety-nine years in state prison and a fine of $10,000